dariushghasemi/complement_haplotype/README.md

 - The results of the above 4 haplotype analyses were sent on thu, 08:30, 20-Jul-23.

 - Short report on the haplotype association analysis details and the parameters of the models have been prepared for the revision of the paper (Fri, 22:00, 01-Sep-23).
+- Revised paper was ubmitted to the journal (Mon, 11:00, 04-Sep-23).
 Dariush